FEE INFORMATION FOR BUSINESSES

 - Our team has over 70 years of collective experience in delivering high quality work in all matters relating to licensing applications with the founding partners Andrew Woods and Paddy Whur having 25 years’ experience themselves.

-- The Licensing team consists of Andrew Woods and Paddy Whur who are supported by Sarah Frow, Luke Elford and Paul Holland who are qualified solicitors.
-Carole Collingwood who has over 25 years’ experience and is our office manager as well as Amy Hayward, Sarah Griffiths and Kirstan Lounsbach, who work in our admin department.
+- The Licensing team consists of Andrew Woods and Paddy Whur who are supported by Chris Rees-Gay and Amanda Usher who are qualified solicitors.
+Carole Collingwood who has over 25 years’ experience and is our office manager as well as Amy Hayward, Kirstan Lounsbach and Beth Mortell, who work in our admin department.

 - Woods Whur is ranked number 1 in the North East by Chambers and Legal 500, Andrew Woods and Paddy Whur are ranked number 1 individuals and in 2017 Woods Whur won the Yorkshire Legal Award for niche firm of the year.